This manual covers the configuration and operation of Develocity. It is useful for administrators and maintainers of Develocity installations.

 Airgap installations do not receive automatic license updates.
 If you need an updated license file, contact your customer success representative.
 When you receive an updated Develocity license file, it can be applied using helm upgrade

-.
-Further details can be found in the “Changing configuration values” section of the Develocity Upgrade Guide.
+Further details can be found in the “Changing configuration values” sections of the standalone and Kubernetes Helm chart configuration guides.

 Using Develocity